 The nationalities listed above can enter for tourism, visiting relatives, and business purposes.
 However, visitors cannot be paid for work under Temporary Visitor status.
 In these cases, it is necessary to obtain a work visa.

-To successfully apply for a tourist visa for Japan, those applicants who don’t come from the mentioned countries, must meet the following visa requirements:
+To successfully apply for a tourist visa for Japan, applicants must meet the following visa requirements:

 - Hold a valid passport with at least 6 months remaining and 2 blank pages

-- Provide a recent passport photo and a certified copy of birth certificate
+- Provide a recent color passport photo and a certified copy of your birth certificate

-- Submit a marriage certificate (if issued within the last year)
+- If married, submit a marriage certificate (if issued within the last year)

 - Provide a schedule and travel plans for the trip

 If you still have questions about what you need in order to obtain the Japan tourist visa, you can find out more by checking the Japan entry requirements FAQ.